 Tom Laskin described it as "refreshingly straight ahead. 'a perfect chemistry' stands out in a very crowded roots-rock marketplace."
 Rick's Cafe found it "hard to imagine(a band)that blends early rock and roll, genuine country influences and honky-tonk so successfully."

-And since the release of Ridin' With Chuck, fans have balloted The Midwesterners into contention for Best Country Band in the Isthmus, Best-of-Madison Readers?
-Poll.
+And since the release of Ridin' With Chuck, fans have balloted The Midwesterners into contention for Best Country Band in the Isthmus, Best-of-Madison Readers Poll.

-And why not?
 The Midwesterners keep it authentic and straight ahead, creating a vital link to rock and country's past with just the basic ingredients: two guitars, bass and drums.

 The Onion dubbed the sophomore outing (Pretty Little Town) "...rollicking Americana."